 How To troubleshoot A Faulty Transmission Control Module?

 This article has explained several common symptoms of a bad transmission control module.
 Nevertheless, since the transmission control module is the brain of the automatic transmission system, predicting the failure severity is very difficult.

-Complex electronic components like the TCM may fail partially, letting the computer enter into emergency mode and giving you the opportunity of driving to a repair shop, but you may also experience a total failure without any warning.
+Complex electronic components like the transmission control module may fail partially, letting the computer enter into emergency mode and giving you the opportunity of driving to a repair shop, but you may also experience a total failure without any warning.

 So it is very important that if you suspect a bad or failing transmission control module, you get your car checked out by a qualified technician for a thorough diagnostic before driving it again.